Mihndim2020/advance-node/README.md

-# AdvancedNodeStarter
+# AdvancedNode

-Starting project for a course on Advanced Node @ Udemy
+This a practice project for advanced node concepts.

 ### Setup